AymenRumi/home-listing-pipeline/README.md

 ## AWS Infrastructure

-Project infrastrcuture and deploymeny is independent, it is reliabnt on the remax-pipeline library.
+Project infrastrcuture and deployment is independent, it is reliant on the remax-pipeline library.

 Code for pipeline infrastructure deployment available as submodule to this repo, click [here](https://github.com/AymenRumi/remax-pipeline-deployment)